Senior Electronics Engineer

 Specialized Engineering Support

-Our rigid-flex engineering team brings over 30 years of combined experience in advanced PCB technologies.
-We don't just manufacture your design, we collaborate with your team to optimize it for reliability and manufacturability.
-For every rigid flex project, we provide comprehensive design rule guidance specific to your application requirements, identifying potential issues before they impact production.
+Our rigid-flex engineering team has over 30 years of combined experience with advanced PCB technologies.
+We don't just build your design, we work with your team to make it more reliable and easier to manufacture.
+When we take on a rigid flex project, we give you design rule guidance that's specific to what you need, so we can catch potential problems before they cause issues.

 Advanced Manufacturing Capabilities